 The AAAS Community Engagement Fellows Program, supported by the Alfred P. Sloan Foundation, is designed to improve online collaboration and community-building in science.

-In its pilot year the program has three broad goals:
+The program has three broad goals:

 Professionalize and institutionalize the role of community management within scientific organizations;